 BREEAM continues to drive value, as well as evolve the portfolio of schemes to drive all aspects of the built environment.
 This year there will be more exciting news on how BREEAM will continue to evolve to drive better buildings and reduce the performance gap.

-Copies of these value reports are available as a free download on the BREEAM website at www.breeam.com/resources or for further details visit the BREEAM stand at MIPIM, P-1.B76.
+Copies of these value reports are available as a free download on the BREEAM section of the website or for further details visit the BREEAM stand at MIPIM, P-1.B76.

 For further information, please contact David Ing at CFA on:

 Telephone: 01622 754295 or 07802 409484

 Email: [email protected]

 BREEAM is the internationally recognised measure of sustainability for buildings and communities.
 More than 530,000 certificates have been issued under BREEAM on more than 24,000 projects around the world, and over 2.2 million buildings and communities are registered for certification.
 BREEAM is used in more than 70 countries.